 Technology can play a crucial role in this regard, not only when it comes to eliminating redundancies and errors, but also creating more productive, leaner processes.

 By 2022, employers expect next-generation technologies such as AI to further minimise human error and boost business efficiency.
-In fact, about one-third of employers say these kind of tools will let their company speed up outcomes and lower costs too.
+In fact, about one-third of employers say tools like, inventory management system and POS management system let their company speed up outcomes and lower costs too.

 But what areas of the business can benefit from technology right now?